tlazenka/tacky/README.md

 # Tacky

 A Kotlin conversion of [LogicKit](https://github.com/kyouko-taiga/LogicKit).
+For use by, but not used in, [Astro Ledger](https://www.astroledger.org).

 ## Testing